Midsize SUV Crossover

 Here’s how these two midsize 3-row SUVs match up.

-Mazda is in the midst of a makeover of its lineup of SUVs.
-The flagship, the 2024 Mazda CX-90 PHEV, has finally arrived — and it’s worth the wait.
+Mazda just completed a major makeover of its SUV lineup.
+The flagship, the 2025 Mazda CX-90 PHEV, has finally arrived — and it’s worth the wait.
 The CX-90 replaces the outgoing CX-9 as the brand’s biggest SUV.
 It’s a handsome upgrade, featuring a brawnier exterior with a serious presence.

 Ample power: The CX-90 PHEV puts out a combined 323 horsepower.
 That’s 23 more horses than the base engine in the Explorer.